maiau31231020485-spec/Vinamilk-Information-Chatbot/README.md

 # Vinamilk-Information-Chatbot

-This project develops an **AI chatbot that provides information and consultation about Vinamilk products**.
+This project develops an **AI chatbot that provides information and consultation about Vinamilk Company**.
 The chatbot allows users to ask questions and receive automated responses based on available product data.
 The system demonstrates how **AI-powered chatbots can support information access and product consultation in a digital environment**.

 ---